 - Is it worth dedicating a full-time role to just this one task, or could this task be grouped with others to create a role?

-Once you've measured each task's complexity and frequency, you'll then have a generally good idea of which tasks will be suited to outsourcing.
+Once you've measured each task's complexity and frequency, you'll then generally have a good idea of which tasks to implement in your outsourcing timeline.

 There's no point deciding to bring on outsourced resources when you don't know what tasks they will complete for you.
 This task review will have given you a pretty good understanding of what you need to look for in an outsourced candidate.